wangyiwei1999/wangyiwei1999.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* # Columbia University, 09/2022 – 02/2024
-* M.S. in Jekyll, GitHub University, 2014
+  ## Master of Arts in Mathematics in Finance,

-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Bachelor of Economics in Financial Engineering, GPA: 3.8/ 4.0

 Work experience
 ======